Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 * identify and analyze non-compliant device states
 * use PowerShell to verify endpoint configuration and security status

-It also illustrates how Microsoft Intune can be utilized as a security tool, and its limitations therein.
+It also illustrates how Microsoft Intune can be utilized as a security tool, as well as its limitations in this area.

 ## Environment